 By the way, who is the League of Parliamentarians for Al-Quds?

 With political and financial backing from the current Turkish government, Al-Ahmar has not only been sponsoring Islamist networks globally but also helping president Erdoğan groom and radicalize Turkish youth.

 With the backing of the Islamist government in Turkey, Al-Ahmar is also leading another organization called the League of Parliamentarians for Al-Quds, which is based in Istanbul’s Bahçelievler district.

 It is one of many tools at the disposal of Erdoğan, who manipulates and exploits the sensitive Palestinian issue for his own political goals.
 The group brings various Arab and Turkish politicians together under this umbrella and serves as a tool for Erdoğan to influence Arab politics.

 This comes from an NGO that aims to:-

 ….to raise awareness on radical and violent extremist trends in Europe and beyond, with a specific focus on patterns that may very well disturb and disrupt social peace, harmony and community integration.

 It hopes to contribute to the debate on how nations should prevent and combat radicalization with close cooperation and collaboration between all relevant stakeholders at all levels of governance including the NGO community and civil society…

-The solution at the end of day is obviously lies with Israel & US but we don’t have any formal relationship with Israel and with US, we tell them that their President needs to resign.
+The solution at the end of the day obviously lies with Israel & the US but we don’t have any formal relationship with Israel and with the US, we tell them that their President needs to resign.
 We are not improving the situation.
-To be an effective global player and one that is entrusted to assist to settle any conflicts, we need to have good relationship with all countries (irrespective of religion or race).
+To be an effective global player and one that is entrusted to assist to settle any conflicts, we need to have a good relations with all countries (irrespective of religion or race).
 And certainly we ourselves need to ensure we are doing things right without bias and selective & double standards.
 If we don’t do this, then we are not in the right position to advise others.